gitlabhq/gitlab-ci/doc/runners/README.md

 ## Shared vs. Specific Runners

 A runner that is specific only runs for the specified project.
-A shared runner can run jobs for every project that has enable the option `Allow shared runners`.
+A shared runner can run jobs for every project that has enabled the option `Allow shared runners`.

 **Shared runners** are useful for jobs that have similar requirements,